The Geographer: Provenance and exhibitions

 For much of the painting's early history (until 1797), it was owned together with The Astronomer, which it strongly resembles, and the two have long been considered pendants, although their measurements are not identical.
 The paintings were not among the works in the Dissius sale of 1696, a collection apparently originally owned by the artist's supposed patron, Pieter van Ruijven, and the earliest record of the painting is from 1713.
 Up until the late 18th century, they were referred to as "Astrologers".
 The pair were sold by an anonymous owner together in Rotterdam on 27 April 1713 (No. 10 or 11), for 300 florins (a "considerable sum", according to Wheelock).
-Hendrik Sorgh, an art broker, may have bought the paintings at that point.
+Hendrick Sorgh, an art broker, may have bought the paintings at that point.
 They were among his effects when he died in 1720, and both were sold on 28 March of that year in Amsterdam (No. 3 or 4 in the sale; for 160 florins; described as "An Astrologer" and "a repeat").
 Govert Looten, a neighbor of Sorgh at the Keizersgracht in Amsterdam bought the paintings, which were sold from his estate on 31 March 1729 (this painting was No. 6 and went for 104 florins, both were described in the catalog as "sublimely and artfully painted").
 Jacob Crammer Simmonsz of Amsterdam (1725–1778) owned the pair before 1778, hanging them in his home on the Prinsengracht (Simonsz also owned The Lacemaker and another Vermeer, now unknown, depicting a lady pouring wine).
 He sold The Astronomer and The Geographer together on 25 November of that year to a Huguenot banker, Jean Etiènne Fizeaux of Amsterdam, who owned The Geographer until his death in 1780.
 His widow owned the work until perhaps 1785.
 As of 1794 it was owned by Jan Danser Nijman of Amsterdam, who sold it on 16 August 1797, to Christiaan Josi, a publisher of prints, for 133 guilders.
 It later was bought by Arnoud de Lange of Amsterdam.
 This transaction separated the two paintings.
 De Lange sold it on 12 December 1803, for 360 florins.